How can I renew my Library privileges when they’ve expired?

 What is the Renewal Policy?

-You can renew three week loan period items, seven day loan period Entertainment DVDs & Magazines, twice as long as there are no holds on those items.
+You can renew three week loan period items, seven day loan period Entertainment DVDs & Magazines, 5 times as long as there are no holds on those items.

 How do I know how much my overdue fine is?